 The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
-We also purchase treated water from Central Arkansas Water (CAW).
-Central Arkansas Water's source is water from two lakes:

-Lake Winona and Lake Maumelle.
+We receive our water supply from two surface water sources, Lake Winona and Lake Maumelle.
+Both lakes can supply Jackson Reservoir, a regulating reservoir located in Little Rock.
+Water is delivered by pipeline to the Jack H. Wilson and Ozark Point water treatment plants.
+Both treatment facilities are located in Little Rock.